Lone Wolf (gamebooks)

-Original publication (1984 - late 1990s)
+Original publication (1984-1998)

 Development and popularization

 Joe Dever was seven years old when he became a fan of the British comic series The Rise and Fall of the Trigan Empire, which appeared in the magazine Look and Learn.
 He built armies of Airfix Roman soldiers and converted their spears to laser rifles, long before he was introduced to fantasy.
 Dever was introduced to "science fantasy" by his high school English tutor.
 He was the first and possibly only British person to compete in the Advanced Dungeons and Dragons Championship of America, which he won in 1982.

 Dever has stated that his earliest inspirations for Lone Wolf were medieval classical texts such as Beowulf, Gawain and the Green Knight and Le Morte d'Arthur.
 In his teenage years Tolkien, Moorcock and Mervyn Peake along with military history and Norse mythology all contributed to the creation of the Kai.
 He also used travel books to discover images of "exotic places".

 Dever developed the world of Magnamund from 1975 to 1983 as a setting for his Dungeons & Dragons campaigns.
 Originally called "Chinaraux", the world consisted of only northern Magnamund.
 The Kai lords are like "psionic rangers with special powers bestowed upon them by their gods".
 An individual book took 9 weeks to write, with three for mapping and plotting, and then 6 weeks of writing the story, creating an average of 12 entries per day.

 Dever was originally contracted by London-based publisher Hutchinsons for four books, despite having planned out at least 13 for the series.
 When the first books proved to be popular, Dever was allowed an extension of contract and went on to write 20 books with Lone Wolf as the main hero, and 8 more featuring a new Kai Lord.
 He also developed the character Grey Star during this period, and four books were written using this character by Ian Page.

 Dever also wrote The Magnamund Companion, in which all countries of the Lone Wolf world are described in some detail; readers are also given details on the Darklords and a trainer course in the Giak language.
 There are two games included, a Ragadorn Tavern Board game, and a short solo adventure that takes place immediately prior to book one, putting the player in the role of Banedon, a young magician who goes on to become a recurring character in the Lone Wolf books.